Optimizing model-agnostic Random Subspace ensembles: Results

-Overall, PRSB outperforms RF and GBDT both in terms of predictive performance and feature ranking (Table \ref{tab:sim_comp}), the best performance being obtained with kNN and SVM.
-Overall, our method also returns better feature rankings than EDA (Figure~\ref{fig:sim_EDA}).
+Overall, PRS outperforms RF and GBDT both in terms of predictive performance and feature ranking (Table \ref{tab:sim_comp}), the best performance being obtained with kNN and SVM.
+For some problems (e.g. Checkerboard), PRS is particularly better than RF and GBDT in the presence of a high number of irrelevant features (Figures~\ref{fig:sim_nIrr_pred_score} and \ref{fig:sim_nIrr_aupr}).

-\subsection{Real-World Problems}
+Compared to RaSE, PRS yields an equivalent performance, with equivalent feature subset sizes (Table~\ref{tab:sim_PRS_rase}), while being much less computationally expensive.
+Indeed, $T \times B \times 10 = 500,000$ base models must be trained {\it at each iteration} of RaSE (see Appendix~\ref{sec:rase}), while in PRS the highest number of trained base models is 320,000 for the {\it whole run} of the algorithm (Table~\ref{tab:sim_PRS_ntrained_models}).

+Finally, the efficiency of the importance sampling approach can be observed in Table~\ref{tab:sim_PRS_prop_eff}.
+This table shows the performance and training times of PRS-SVM, for different thresholds on the effective number of models $T_{eff}$ as defined in Eq.~\eqref{eq:t_eff}.
+We recall that in PRS, new base models are trained only when $T_{eff}$ drops below the chosen threshold.
+Setting the threshold to $T$ corresponds to the case where we do not use the importance sampling approach and new models are trained at each epoch.
+This significantly increases the computing time, with no improvement in terms of prediction score and AUPR, compared to our default threshold $0.9T$.
+Lowering the threshold allows to decrease the training time, and there is a strong degradation of the performance only for small threshold values ($0.3T$ and $0.5T$).

+\subsection{Real-world problems}